 Here’s a secret tip from our locals: head to the beach after work and wait out the freeway crowds.
 Though most people here drive, there’s plenty of public transit options if that’s more your style.

-Bus or trolley, San Diego Metropolitan Transit System will get you where you need to go, with routes all over the region.
+Bus or trolley, the San Diego Metropolitan Transit System will get you where you need to go, with routes all over the region.

 North County Transit District makes getting around San Diego easy with the Coaster, Sprinter and Breeze.
 Del Mar races, anyone?